mapprotocol/map-contracts/lightclients/near/README.md

 ```

-**onChainTest.sol** including test cases related to proof validation.
+**onChainTest.js** including test cases related to proof validation.
 It also contains proof validation using map pre-compiled Ed25519 contracts.

 This test requires a different setup since it is tested on map testnet.

 We need to first enter a funded account mnemonic and put it into a newly created .env file.
 The example content for .env file is in env-example.txt.